historic-trails/website/sites/walnut-creek-crossing.md

 # Charles Rath

 The post was taken over by Charles Rath, a notorious buffalo hunter and trader.
-He was the first to implement a toll bridge.
+He was a prominent man in the area, and the first to implement a toll bridge.
 In 1860 he married a Cheyenne woman and they had one daughter together. [^18].
 Despite his attempts at keeping a peaceful alliance, the trading post was raided multiple times.
 In order to protect Charles, his wife told him they should get a divorce.
 In 1869, Charles met and married Caroline Markley.
 Together the couple had three children. [^18] In 1885 he divorced Caroline and married Emma Nesper, with whom he had a son. [^18].
-He had a son and grandson play in Major League Baseball. [^18].
+His prominence continued as he had a son and grandson play in Major League Baseball. [^18].

 # Joseph Douglas